Jump to:

 • Coordination/dexterity deficits

-• Impaired ability to discern temperature differences
+• Impaired temperature sensation

 • Depressed or absent distal symmetric tendon reflexes